sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 Libraries
 ---------

-The :ref:`libraries <libraries>` page gives you information on the python-swiftclient library.
+The :ref:`library <library>` page gives you information on the python-swiftclient library.

 API
 ---